This post is also available in: Türkçe

 In the Rocky Horror sequel, newlyweds Brad and Janet return to their hometown of Denton, the small town where the first film began.
 But even though Denton calls itself “The Home of Happiness,” we soon learn that the town is more or less run by Farley Flavors, a fast food magnate and media mogul who sways public opinion though TV programming.

-Flavors has his eye on Janet and, by subjecting the newlyweds to a romantic game show called Marriage Maze, Flavors has Brad carted off to a psychiatric hospital and begins styling Janet into a sensational singing star.
-But, of course, Farley’s plan comes with ulterior motives and not everyone in Denton favors Farley.
+Flavors has his eye on Janet and, by subjecting the newlyweds to a romantic game show called Marriage Maze — hosted by a German fop played by Australian comedian Barry Humphries, better known as his drag persona Dame Edna — Flavors has Brad carted off to a psychiatric hospital and begins styling Janet into a sensational singing star.
+But, of course, Farley’s plan comes with ulterior motives and not every Dentonite favors Farley.

 Although the film’s creator said, “It’s not a sequel, it’s not a prequel, it’s an equal,” it’s largely considered a follow-up to Rocky Horror, particularly because it follows the couple from the first film and was derived from a script originally intended as a direct sequel.